FAQEUCyber Resilience Act

 Citations

-If a product relies on a cellular network or general internet connectivity, does the manufacturer have to exercise component-style due diligence toward the network provider?
+Under the Cyber Resilience Act, does reliance on a cellular network or general internet connectivity require component-style due diligence toward the network provider?

 Not necessarily.